javascript-studio/studio-changes/README.md

 # Changes

-Generate changes as part of `npm version [patch|minor|major]`.
+Generate a changelog as part of the [npm version command][1].

-Nice and easy module releases.
-Make the release tool and process a part of your module.

 ## Usage

-- Use the [npm version feature][1] to create a release
+- Use `npm version [patch|minor|major]` to create a release
 - Your editor will open with a generated `CHANGES.md` file
 - When you're done writing the release notes, save and close the editor to continue
-- To abort the release, remove the line with the new version number
+- To abort the release, remove the heading with the new version number

 ## Install